0x00-0x00/0x00-0x00.github.io/_posts/2019-09-13-UserLevel-BindShell-Bypassing-HostFirewall-Restrictions.md

 Don't bother copying and pasting to Visual Studio, in the end of this article I will give a link to my Github Repository containing the Visual Studio solution.

-The scenario is, after compromising a host but dont have a good way to get a remote shell and can't rely on allowing firewall rules (may lack privileges to that), you can drop a Server.exe inside the machine disk and use trigger any persistence method (even user-level, like HKCU registry techniques) to spawn it on start, this way, you will have access to the machine just by connecting to it using the Client.exe!!
+The scenario is, after compromising a host but dont have a good way to get a remote shell and can't rely on allowing firewall rules (may lack privileges to that), you can drop a Server.exe inside the machine disk and use any persistence method (even user-level, like HKCU registry techniques) to spawn it when user logs in, this way, you will have access to the machine just by connecting to it using the Client.exe!!

 # Results